When Machines Join the Moral Circle: The Persona Effect of Generative AI Agents in Collaborative Reasoning: Background

 \subsection{Generative AI as Moral Interlocutor}

 Generative AI marks a turning point in the evolution of educational technology, moving beyond reactive tutoring systems toward autonomous agents capable of participating in meaning-making \cite{giannakos_promise_2025, yan_effects_2025, ba2025investigating, yan_distinguishing_2025}.
 Earlier forms of Artificial Intelligence in Education (AIED), such as pedagogical agents and Intelligent Tutoring Systems, largely operated as instructional tools that adapted to learners’ inputs through scripted feedback and guidance \cite{ouyang_artificial_2021, kulik_effectiveness_2016}.
 In contrast, large language models can now sustain multi-turn dialogue, initiate exchanges, and assume social roles such as collaborator, challenger, or peer \cite{park_generative_2023, xie_can_2024, yan_beyond_2025}.
 These systems are not merely responsive but increasingly \textit{agentic}, displaying bounded autonomy and adaptability in pursuit of communicative goals \cite{floridi_ai_2025}.
 From this perspective, generative AI agents function less as extensions of human control and more as co-participants in distributed reasoning, capable of asking questions, offering counterarguments, or steering discourse in novel directions \cite{wang_survey_2024, xi_rise_2025, vaccaro_when_2024}.
 This shift reframes AI’s pedagogical role: rather than simply supporting cognition, it transforms the epistemic and social dynamics of collaboration by redistributing argumentative and interpretive labour across human and artificial actors \cite{giannakos_promise_2025, cukurova_interplay_2025, yan_promises_2024}.
+Importantly, this framing differs from much of the AI in Computer-Supported Collaborative Learning (CSCL) literature that positions AI primarily as an external scaffold (e.g., a coach, tutor, or script) rather than as a peer-like co-participant whose stance can systematically alter conversational norms and epistemic moves \cite{kaliisa2025topical, cress2023co}.
+By manipulating persona while holding model family, task knowledge, timing rules, and group size constant, our design tests a CSCL-relevant mechanism: whether a teammate-like GenAI agent can shape \emph{how} groups justify, qualify, and connect moral considerations over time, beyond any effect on final agreement.

 Within moral and ethical learning contexts, these capacities position generative AI as a new kind of \textit{moral interlocutor}, a participant capable of articulating, challenging, and negotiating value-laden positions.
 Large language models exhibit emergent behaviours that resemble empathy, justification, and stance-taking \cite{bai_llm-generated_2025, salvi_conversational_2025}, and persona design can guide them to express supportive, critical, or contrarian tones \cite{schecter_how_2025, park_generative_2023}.
 Drawing on Social Information Processing Theory \cite{crick1994review}, tone modulation in text-based dialogue shapes how humans perceive emotional legitimacy and intellectual credibility.
 A supportive AI that affirms care or fairness may encourage consensus and rapport, whereas a contrarian AI that questions assumptions can sustain moral pluralism and reflection.
 In this sense, moral dialogue with AI extends beyond simulation: it constitutes a hybrid form of reasoning in which artificial agency, though bounded, acts through communicative influence.
 Such participation raises deeper philosophical and pedagogical questions about collective moral agency, prompting educators to consider not only what learners think about morality, but how they reason with non-human partners in constructing moral understanding.